adtrace/adtrace_sdk_react/README.md

 });
 ```

-If it doesn't used, your data will attribiute in **organic tracker**.
+If it doesn't used, your data will attribute in **organic tracker**.

 ### <a id="af-stable-local-data"></a>Stable local data